pkardas/notes/books/ddia.md

   recommendation systems, full-text search or image analysis).
 MapReduce gave the engineers the ability to easily run their own code over large datasets.
 - MPP databases and MapReduce took different approach to handling faults and the use of memory and disk.
-Natch processes are less sensitive to faults than online systems, because they do not immediately affect users if they fail and they always can be run again.
+Natch processes are less sensitive to faults than online systems, because they do not immediately affect users if they fail, and they always can be run again.
 If a node fails, most MPP databases abort the entire query, MapReduce can tolerate the failure of a map or reduce task.
-MapReduce dumps partial results to the disk so they can be restored after failure.
+MapReduce dumps partial results to the disk, so they can be restored after failure.
   MPP databases are more willing to store data in the memory for faster access.
 MapReduce is designed to tolerate frequent unexpected task termination, not because hardware is unreliable, it is because the freedom to arbitrarily terminate processes enables better resource utilisation in a computing cluster (Google came up wit this idea, this